-For the performing and creative musician, educational practice in the broadest sense often comprises a significant part of an overall professional career.
+For the music producer, educational practice in the broadest sense often comprises a significant part of an overall professional career.

-In the subject Music Education, work is done to develop ways, by which the student by new methods and innovative and collaborative practices within learning and teaching can create frameworks for and motivate, inspire and challenge the development of others.
+In the subject Music Education work is done to develop ways, by which the student by new methods and innovative and collaborative practices within learning and teaching can create frameworks for and motivate, inspire and challenge the development of others.